 It's not still the early days

-When I speak about the inefficiency of popular blockchains, or mention that we seem to be hurtling towards a “web3” so centralized it challenges big tech’s firm grasp on today’s web, or point out that somehow no has managed to find a positive use for blockchains that wouldn’t be better served by blockchainless technologies, I often hear “it’s the early days”.
+When I speak about the inefficiency of popular blockchains, or mention that we seem to be hurtling towards a “web3” so centralized it challenges big tech’s firm grasp on today’s web, or point out that somehow no one has managed to find a positive use for blockchains that wouldn’t be better served by blockchainless technologies, I often hear “it’s the early days”.
 “Give it a chance”.
 “People are still figuring all this blockchain stuff out, ironing out the kinks”.

 Bitcoin, currently one of the best-known and most-used blockchains, began to be used in 2009.
 Ethereum, another well-known and popular blockchain, launched in 2015.
 In the grand scheme of things, 2009 and 2015 were not that long ago.
 In the technology world, that was a lifetime ago.